- About Us

 DSHS field manager Bennetta Shoop said the center, located at 7445 S.E.
 24th St., lost its license as a result of a May 30 complaint investigation regarding the center not having enough money to meet resident care and needs.

-"The fact that ownership had no funds, no moneys at all, and had to obtain a line of credit to support basic needs, at times signaling delays in obtaining necessary supplies and continuing to put residents at a high likelihood of imminent risk, we just didn't know when things would come through or wouldn't come through for residents, including payroll," said Shoop, noting basic needs included food and medications.
+"The fact that ownership had no funds, no moneys at all, and had to obtain a line of credit to support basic needs, at times signaling delays in obtaining necessary supplies and continuing to put residents at a high likelihood of imminent risk, we just didn't know when things would come through or wouldn't come through for residents," said Shoop.
+Basic needs included food and medications.

-According to a news release from DSHS, the temporary manager in charge of operations at the center and will maintain and safeguard its records until all residents are relocated to other care settings.
-DSHS anticipates most residents will be relocated within 30 days, with the center not closing until all residents are relocated.
-A Home and Community Services staff member will be at the facility to assist those involved with the 74 residents, and the residents themselves, in identifying alternative care settings.
+According to a news release from DSHS, the temporary manager in charge of operations at the center will maintain and safeguard its records until all residents are relocated to other care settings.
+DSHS anticipates most residents will be relocated within 30 days.
+A home and community services staff member will be at the facility to help family members and residents identify alternative care settings.

 Videll Healthcare will still serve as the licensed provider, while Prestige Care, Inc. will help with the closure of the facility and ensure the vendors are paid while residents find new locations.